 The most commonly farmed species in New Zealand are the indigenous green lipped mussel, which is not farmed anywhere else in the world, the introduced Chinook salmon (also called King Salmon) and the Pacific oyster.
-Mussels are predominantly farmed in the Marlborough Sounds, as well as at Golden Bay, the Coromandel Peninsula, Great Barrier Island, Canterbury and Stewart Island.
-King Salmon are farmed in the Marlborough Sounds, Canterbury and Stewart Island.
+Mussels are predominantly farmed in the Marlborough Sounds, as well as in Tasman and Golden Bay, the Coromandel Peninsula, Waiheke, Northland, Opotiki, Great Barrier Island, Canterbury and Stewart Island.
+King Salmon are farmed in the Marlborough Sounds, Canterbury and Stewart Island as well as South Island rivers.
 Pacific oysters are mainly farmed in the Far North, as well as at Coromandel, Auckland and Marlborough.
 New Zealand also has growing industries in pāua and seaweed.
 Other species, including kingfish, eels, geoduck clams and Hāpuku have been farmed or trialled as possible species of the future.
 1639 Land-based aquaculture is also a rising sector.

 The Government’s Aquaculture Strategy and Five-year Action Plan to Support Aquaculture, developed in 2012, sets out a “whole-of-government pathway” to support growth in the aquaculture industry.
 This includes developing new farming space, improving the use of existing space, and increasing the value gained from production.

 The main harvestable mussel species is the native New Zealand green-lipped mussel (Perna canaliculus), the shell of which can be up to 260 mm long, 110 mm wide and 90 mm deep.

 These mussels have been harvested for eating since humans first settled in the country.